gekware/minecraft-server-hibernation/README.md

     - \* TimeBeforeStoppingEmptyServer
     - \* CheckForUpdates
 3. \* put the frozen icon you want in "path/to/server.jar/folder" (must be 64x64 and called "server-icon-frozen.png")
-4. on the server: open port 25555 (example: [ufw firewall](https://www.configserverfirewall.com/ufw-ubuntu-firewall/ubuntu-firewall-open-port/))
+4. on the router: forward port 25555 to server ([tutorial](https://www.wikihow.com/Open-Ports#Opening-Router-Firewall-Ports))
-5. on the router: forward port 25555 to server ([tutorial](https://www.wikihow.com/Open-Ports#Opening-Router-Firewall-Ports))
+5. on the server: open port 25555 (example: [ufw firewall](https://www.configserverfirewall.com/ufw-ubuntu-firewall/ubuntu-firewall-open-port/))
+6. run the msh executable
-6. you can connect to the server through port 25555
+7. you can connect to the server through port 25555

 \* = it's not compulsory to modify this parameter

-(remember to run the script at reboot)
+(remember to run the set msh to run at reboot)

 ### DEFINITIONS:
 Commands to start and stop minecraft server: